mythaxis/mythaxis.github.io/content/issue-24/Thy Servant Death.md

 ---
 title: "Thy Servant, Death"
-date: 2020-12-15T13:57:57+01:00
+date: 2020-12-15
 image: images/ThyServantDeath.png
 issue: Issue 24
 author: Scott J. Couturier
 copyright: '© Scott J. Couturier 2020 All Rights Reserved'
-description: 'There's nothing quite like The Gothic for wrapping a reader in a strange atmosphere: painting with morbid darkness, sinking a chill deep down into the bones, or perhaps too-vivid colour as fangs sink into the richest vein.
-Scott J. Couturier offers up an incomparable gift in answer to the age-old question, "What do you give to the man who has, or had, everything?"
+description: "There's nothing quite like The Gothic for wrapping a reader in a strange atmosphere: painting with morbid darkness, sinking a chill deep down into the bones, or perhaps too-vivid colour as fangs sink into the richest vein.
+Scott J. Couturier offers up an incomparable gift in answer to the age-old question, \"What do you give to the man who has, or had, everything?\""

 type: stock
 slug: 'thy-servant-death'